MAGDA-Project/magda_ws2wrf/readme.md

 sudo apt install libnetcdf-dev
 ```

+The orography data is used to calculate the altitude of every weather station
+given their latitude and longitude coordinates.

 You can download the orography file from
 https://zenodo.org/record/4607436/files/orog.nc

+The file must be saved in path `~/.magda_ws2wrf/orog.nc`

+## Usage on CIMA Typhoon

+An orography file is already usable by `wrfprod` user:
+/data/safe/home/wrfprod/.magda_ws2wrf/orog.nc.

+`magda_ws2wrf` is already present in /data/safe/home/wrfprod/bin/magda_ws2wrf

 ## Command line usage

 This module implements a console command
-that can be used to convert observation
+that can be used to convert observations from
-as returned from webdrops API to ascii
-WRF format.
+CSV to ascii WRF format.

-Usage of `d2w`:
+Usage of `mag_ws2wrf`:

 ```
-d2w [options]
+mag_ws2wrf [options] <input file>...
 Options:
   -date string
-        date and hour of the data to download [YYYYMMDDHH] -domain string
+        date and hour of the stations data to filter [YYYYMMDDHH] -domain string
-        domain to filter stations to download [MinLat,MaxLat,MinLon,MaxLon] -format string
+        domain of the stations to filter [MinLat,MaxLat,MinLon,MaxLon] -outfile string
-        format of input files (DEWETRA or WUNDERGROUND) (default ".")
-  -input string
-        where to read input files (default ".")
-  -outfile string
         where to save converted file (default "./out")
 ```

+* <input file> can be specified more than once.
+When multiple files are specified, their data is
+concatenated in a single output ASCII file.
+* if date option is specified, only measurement of the date will be converted
+* if domain is option is specified, only stations contained in that domain will be converted
+* if no date or domain option are used, all data in input files is converted.